Xelaro2304/MSB1015-Scientific-Programming/README.md

 Please refer to the official [Stockfish download page] (https://stockfishchess.org/download/) for the appropriate installation and path setup instructions.

+#### Lichess token

+Token is required to communicate with Lichess API as part of the code.
+Token should be inserted into the BERSERK_TOKEN environmental variable in (`ENV`).
+More instructions about token are found in [Lichess website] (https://lichess.org/account/oauth/token)

 #### 3. Conda Environment (Recommended)
   > For reproducibility, create and activate the provided environment (`ENV`) using conda:
   ```bash